 What is the use of having good content if nobody knows about it?
 A lot of my work involves “making content known”: finding new “markets” by increasing the visibility to the target audience and interlinking different social media channels.
 Similarly as a conventional PR firm would do through press-releases and press-conferences, I “spin” your content in the social media world.

 I organise social reporting for events and conferences

-Many events venture into social reporting: empowering the participants to report live from the venue.
-I build the social reporting teams, often combined with on-site training.
+Many events venture into social reporting, empowering participants to report live from the venue.
+I build the onsite and virtual social reporting teams, often combined with on-site training and mentoring.

-Examples are the CGIAR Horn of Africa meeting, COP18, the Addis Abeba Sharefair, Rio+20, the Global Conference for Agricultural Research for Development, the International Forum for Water and Food, the Africa Agriculture Science Week, Planet Under Pressure, the Global Landscapes Forum and the World Congress on Agroforestry and the CGIAR Development Dialogues.
+Examples are the CGIAR Horn of Africa meeting, COP18, the Addis Abeba Sharefair, Rio+20, the Global Conference for Agricultural Research for Development, the International Forum for Water and Food, the Africa Agriculture Science Week, Planet Under Pressure, the COP19 Global Landscapes Forum, the Forests Asia Summit and the World Congress on Agroforestry and the CGIAR Development Dialogues.

 I facilitate online media trainings and workshops:

 Often organisations jump into the social media scene, and get stuck at a certain point.
 Using interactive trainings and workshops, I help them to get back on track, and take their social media work to “the next level”, as I did for CIAT, the Generation Challenge Programme, the CGIAR Online Communicators, the Challenge Program on Water and Food and the CGIAR Social Media Bootcamp.

 - I help organisations reviewing their social media outlets, as I did for the CGIAR and the Challenge Programme on Water and Food;